codedbychavez/vue3-googleapis/README.md

     },
 ```

-3. Feel free to browse the code in this repo for more example usages.
+3. Feel free to browse the code in [https://github.com/codedbychavez/vue3-googleapis-sample](https://github.com/codedbychavez/vue3-googleapis-sample) for example usages in a vue3 application.